RepreZen/RapidML-ReadyAPI-Plugin/README.md

 # soapui-reprezen-plugin
-RepreZen API Studio plugin for SoapUI.
+RepreZen API Studio plugin for SoapUI:
+* Allows you to import RepreZen files into SoapUI for testing your REST APIs
+* Allows you to generate a RepreZen file for any REST API defined in SoapUI

 ### Download & Install